-Further information around compliance with the Code will be in the Company's annual report.
+Further information relating to compliance with the Code will be in the Company's annual report.

-The Company's unique technology ensures that real time data is:
+The Company's differentiated technology ensures that real time data is:

-The Company's strategy is to focus on developing its indirect sales channels, in particular, the OEM channel, resellers and online marketplaces, co-development partnerships and consulting and systems integrator partners.
-These partnerships are significant as they allow the Company access to vast sales teams which add significant global and horizontal market reach, allow more bookings at lower costs and enhance the Company's brand.
+The Company's strategy includes a focus on developing its indirect sales channels, in particular, the OEM channel, resellers and online marketplaces, co-development partnerships and consulting and systems integrator partners.
+These partnerships are significant as they allow the Company access to larger sales teams which add significant global and horizontal market reach, allow more bookings at lower costs and enhance the Company's brand.

 The Company is committed to communicating effectively with shareholders to ensure that the Company's strategy and business model are clearly understood, and shareholder views are noted.
 Accordingly, during the year, activities are regularly undertaken to engage with shareholders.

-The Company communicates with shareholders through its full-year and half-year announcements and trading updates.
+The Company communicates with shareholders through its full-year and half-year announcements and quarterly trading updates.
 The Company invites institutional shareholders and analysts to view the full-year and half-year announcements.
-The presentation slides and a webcast of the presentations are made available at www.cirata.com/investors/reports-and-presentations on the day of announcement.
+The presentation slides and a webcast of the presentations are made available at www.Cirata.com/investors/reports-and-presentations on the day of announcement.

 Any significant developments of the Company are communicated via stock exchange announcements via RNS which can be found on the Company's website.
 The website also contains a range of corporate information on our business, results and financial performance, including copies of our Annual Report and Accounts, announcements and presentations.